 \subsubsection{Task 2: Hypernym Information}

-For this task, the system is provided with a target word (in a {\it context}) and a set of {\it hypernyms} for one of its senses.
-The task is to identify if the triggered meaning is the hyponym of the provided hypernym.
-In other words, the goal is to check if the intended meaning is the one characterized by the corresponding hypernym.
-Note that, unlike Task 1, no {\it definition} sentence is involved in this setting and the task is directed only on the merits of the hypernymy information.
+For this task, the system is provided with a target word (in a {\it context}) and a set of {\it hypernyms} for the target sense.
+The task is to identify if the intended sense given through the context is the hyponym of the provided hypernyms.
+Note that, unlike Task 1, no {\it definition} is involved in this setting and the task is directed only by hypernymy information.

-\paragraph{\bf Baselines.} We used very similar baseline models to those used in the previous task.
+\paragraph{Baselines.} We used baseline models similar to those used in the previous task.
 The only difference lies in how we shape the inputs fed to these models.

-For the BERT-based model, we put together the context sentence with the hypernyms to form the input.
-Similarly, for the Fasttext-based model, the hypernym's embedding is concatenated with the context's representation and fed to the classifier.
+For the supervised and unsupervised BERT-based models, we put together the context with the hypernyms to form the input.
+Similarly, for the FastText-based model, the hypernyms' embeddings are concatenated with the context's representation and fed to the classifier.